Nairobi to Cape Town Adventure

 Day 1 Nairobi

 Arrive in Nairobi and make your way to the hotel.
 Attend a pre-departure group meeting with your CEO scheduled for the evening.
 Please make sure you have all of the necessary visas for this tour by the time of the welcome meeting.
 It is very important to read the Visa section in our trip details to make sure which visas you will need, if any.
-Please note that not all nationalities are able to obtain a visa on arrival at the border. *Please note: if you have pre-booked the Serengeti Balloon Safari or the Okavango Delta Flight your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Serengeti Balloon Safari (Day 4 - Serengeti) and Okavango Delta Flight (Day 24 - Okavango Delta.
-You will miss the included morning game drive with the group, but you will have a much better view from above!
+Please note that not all nationalities are able to obtain a visa on arrival at the border. *Please note: if you have pre-booked the Okavango Delta Flight or the Serengeti Balloon Safari your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Okavango Delta Flight (Day 24 - Okavango Delta).
+Serengeti Balloon Safari (Day 4 - Serengeti), you will miss the included morning game drive with the group, but you will have a much better view from above!
 For more information on the Extra see the Optional Activities section.

 Day 2 Arusha (1B,1L,1D)